gnuradio/greps/grep-0011-code-reformatting.md

 Both projects reformatted the full source tree at once to reduce cleanup noise.

+**Addendum:** The GNU Radio leadership has decided to apply one reformatting mega-commit before the tagging of release 3.8.0.0.

 ## Copyright / License

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0